Winston-Gu/Paper-List/README.md

 # Random Papers

+- arXiv 2024.05, Hierarchical World Models as Visual Whole-Body Humanoid Controllers.
+[Website](https://www.nicklashansen.com/rlpuppeteer/), [Code](https://github.com/nicklashansen/puppeteer).First train a low-level tracking model using MoCapAct using TD-MPC2, and then train skills on down-stream tasks.
+- RSS 2024, RoboCasa: Large-Scale Simulation of Everyday Tasks for Generalist Robots.
+[Website](https://robocasa.ai/), [Code](https://github.com/robocasa/robocasa).
+A large-scale simulation framework, a lot of kitchens.
+- ICLR 2024, Spotlight.
+TD-MPC2: Scalable, Robust World Models for Continuous Control.
+[Website](https://www.tdmpc2.com/), [Code](https://github.com/nicklashansen/tdmpc2).
+Adding some tricks on top of TD-MPC.
-- CoRL 2023, DATT: Deep Adaptive Trajectory Tracking for Quadrotor Control.
+- CoRL 2023 Oral, DATT: Deep Adaptive Trajectory Tracking for Quadrotor Control.
 [Website](https://sites.google.com/view/deep-adaptive-traj-tracking), [Code](https://github.com/KevinHuang8/DATT).
 Use L1 adaptive control to estimate disturbance.
+- ICML 2022, Temporal Difference Learning for Model Predictive Control.
+[Website](https://www.nicklashansen.com/td-mpc/), [Code](https://github.com/nicklashansen/tdmpc).
+Learning the dynamics model that are predictive of reward, and learning a terminal-value function by TD-learning.
+Use MPPI.
 - :star: RSS 2017, Preparing for the Unknown: Learning a Universal Policy with Online System Identification.
 Using an online system identification model to predict parameter $\mu$ given history, and $\mu$ is the input to the actual policy.

 ## Talks